jpmorganchase/salt-ds/content-style-guide.md

 The name of the design system is Salt.
 You can describe Salt as a design system, i.e. "We used the Salt design system in our project."

 Do not use Salt Design System, Salt DS, or SALT.

+### Sections

+Section levels should always follow a clear order—as an example, an H3 should follow an H2 or another H3.
+Refer to the [W3C guidance](https://www.w3.org/WAI/tutorials/page-structure/headings/) for more information.

 ### Space